camunda/blog.camunda.org/content/post/2019/02/camunda-modeler-3.0.0-beta.0-released.md

 ## Looking Forward

 This release completes the port of the app to an entirely new architecture.
 It incorporates many bug fixes and improvements, too.
-Download it from [camunda.com](https://camunda.org/release/camunda-modeler/3.0.0-beta.0/).
+[Download it](https://camunda.org/release/camunda-modeler/3.0.0-beta.2/) and give it a try.

 Did we miss anything?
 Did you spot a bug or would you like to suggest an improvement?
 Reach out to us via [our forums](https://forum.camunda.org/c/modeler), tweet us [@Camunda](https://twitter.com/Camunda) or file issues you found in the [Camunda Modeler issue tracker](https://github.com/camunda/camunda-modeler/issues/new/choose).